-Laboratory Specialist
+Platform Artist Laboratory Specialist Sales Demonstrator

-If education is your goal, the instructor training program prepares you for the state licensing exam and ability to teach in the school environment.
+If education is your goal, the instructor training program prepares you for the state

 LICENSING REQUIREMENTS

 Before a prospective student may be allowed to earn hours, it is a state requirement that the student register with the State Board of Cosmetology and hold a current student license.
 A person must be at least 17 years of age and of good moral character.
 Students are qualified to take the state board examination after having completed the required hours for their particular cosmetology training.